 All of AskNicely's production servers are up to date with the latest security patches from their upstream operating system vendors.
 Security patches are applied immediately, as they become available upstream; they are installed automatically and don't require human intervention to be applied.
 We also regularly install non-security update patches, but those are not applied immediately without supervision, and are instead tested before being rolled-out cluster-wide.

-Our main way of administering our servers is via tools that operate over SSH (such as Ansible).
+Our main way of administering our servers is via tools that operate over SSH (such as Serverless).
 To keep such SSH connections secure:

 AskNicely uses several third-party services for monitoring the performance of the application.
 These monitoring methods include:

 AskNicely has an on-call engineer 24 hours a day, seven days a week.